ericstrobl/DDR/README.md

 This is an R package implementing DDR, an algorithm that esimates conditional density functions by transforming the response variable of regression into a set of asymptotically Dirac delta functions using kernel density functions.
 This allows the user to convert a non-linear regressor into a conditional density estimator.
 We use kernel ridge regression as the underlying regressor in this implementation.

+The academic article describing CCI in detail can be found [here](https://proceedings.mlr.press/v150/strobl21a).
+Please cite the article if you use any of the code in this repository.

 # Installation

 Please install the `FNN`, `pracma`, `doParallel`, `Rfast` and `foreach` packages on CRAN.
 Then: